-The data mining software market is composed of about 80 suppliers, made up of 50 vendors of proprietary software and about 30 different open-source software providers.
-The market exhibits a high level of market share concentration, with the top four vendors controlling about 56.0% of the estimated $806-million market.
-The...
+The data mining software market is composed of about 50 vendors of proprietary software.
+The market exhibits a high level of market share concentration, with the top four vendors controlling more than 50.0% of the market.
+The top four vendors include SAS, SPSS (IBM acquired the latter in 2009), Microsoft...
 Subscribe to learn more.

 Questions to ask potential suppliers

 By what metrics do you evaluate customer satisfaction?
 How frequently do you evaluate customer satisfaction?

 What steps do you take to address client dissatisfaction?